WrightStuffNJ/WrightStuffNJ/SolutionDesign.md

    - Interactive Voice Recognition (IVR): is an automated telephony system that interacts with callers, gathers information and routes calls to the appropriate recipients and services.
    - IVR Server: Server based software system for providing Interactive Voice Recognition services, such as AWS Connect.
    - Microservices: An architecture design for building a distributed application using containers.
 Each service of the system is independent.
-   - NPO: Non-Profit Organization that provides services or can apply to provides services through the Diversity Counsils website.
+   - NPO: Non-Profit Organization that provides services or can apply to provides services through the Diversity Councils website.
-   - Offerings: Services provided by the registered non-profits of the Diversity Counsil.
+   - Offerings: Services provided by the registered non-profits of the Diversity Council.
-   - Provider: A registered NPO that is providing services to the Diversity Counsil's clients.
+   - Provider: A registered NPO that is providing services to the Diversity Council's clients.
    - Serverless (Lambda) Functions: AWS Lambda is a serverless compute service that runs your code in response to events and automatically manages the underlying compute resources for you.
    - Simple Notification Service (SNS): SNS is an AWS email service that allows management and delivery of email messages to clients at scale.
    - Static Content: Static content is any file stored on a server that is the same every time it is delivered to users.
-The system utilizes AWS S3 (Simple Storage Service) for storing all static contect.
+The system utilizes AWS S3 (Simple Storage Service) for storing all static content.
    - Step Functions: A step function is a series of serverless lambda functions executed in a specific order to perform a given set of tasks.
    - Workflow Engine: A software application that manages business process.